Sexual Abuse Lawyer in Boulder

 • Forced exposure, touching, or degrading acts

 Even if the abuse happened long ago, you might still have a case.
-We can evaluate the facts and explain how Colorado law applies.
+Our sexual abuse lawyers in Boulder can evaluate the facts and explain how Colorado law applies.

 Statute of Limitations in Colorado Sexual Abuse Cases